Artniz23/artenv/README.md

 $artenv->load();
 ```

-Optionally you can pass the path to the file as the first parameter, if you would like to use specific `.env` file
+Optionally you can pass the path to the file as the first parameter, if you would like to use specific path to `.env` file

 ```
 use Artenv\Artenv;